stassa/louise/README.md

-Additionally, the definitions of each of the background knowledge predicates listed in a `background_knowledge/2` clause, the metarules named in a metarules/2 clause and any predicates used by `positive_examples/2` and `negative_examples/2` must be accessible to the module user.
+Additionally, the definitions of each of the background knowledge predicates listed in a `background_knowledge/2` clause, the metarules named in a metarules/2 clause and any predicates used by `positive_example/2` and `negative_example/2` must be accessible to the module `user`.

 For small experiments, it will be most convenient to define background predicates in the experiment file itself and add them to that module's export-list.
-Larger experiments can import additional files into the experiment file, or directly into module user.
+Larger experiments can import additional files into the experiment file, or directly into module `user`.

 For example, in the `tiny_kinship.pl` experiment file, the following background knowledge predicates are defined, along with the target theory for `ancestor/2`